PrincetonUniversity/hpc_beginning_workshop/02_connecting/README.md

 tmux
 (press ctrl-b then release both keys then press d to detach the session) tmux attach
-# exit tmux press ctrl+b then release both keys and then : and type kill-session
+# to exit tmux press ctrl+b then release both keys and then : and type kill-session
 ```

 You would then be attached back to the session you created by default when you called tmux.